jonathonherbert/jonathonherbert.github.io/content/blog/enumerate-matches/index.md

 ```

 A few things to note:
-- The results are ordered!
+- The results are ordered by node.
 - We do not know in advance whether a node will yield additional results.

 I had to sit down with some pen and paper to work out an algorithm.